github/developer.github.com/content/v3/gists.md

 <%= headers 200, :pagination => true %>
 <%= json(:gist) { |h| [h] } %>

+## List your gists
+This will return a list of your gists, or if called anonymously it will return a list of all public gists.

+    GET /gists

+### Response
+The response is identical to [listing a user's gists](#list-a-users-gists).

+## List public gists
+This will return a list of all public gists.

+    GET /gists/public

+### Response
+The response is identical to [listing a user's gists](#list-a-users-gists).

+## List your starred gists
+This will return a list of your starred gists.

+    GET /gists/starred

+### Response
+The response is identical to [listing a user's gists](#list-a-users-gists).

 ## Get a single gist

    GET /gists/:id